av-pi/RecipeMe/README.md

 - **Repository Design Pattern:** Manages the data access layer, providing a clean API to the rest of the application.

 - **Jetpack Navigation:** Enables navigation between different screens in a structured way.

+- **Kotlin Coroutines:** Efficiently handles asynchronous tasks, such as API calls, without blocking the main thread.

 ## Installation